abbyLiv/sinatra/README.md

 Structure of the challenges:
-Some exercises meant to improve knowledge on  Requests, Responses, and HTTP A project to get you familiar with Servers, params, sessions Some exercises to get you familiar with Capybara
+Some exercises meant to improve knowledge on  Requests, Responses, and HTTP.

+A project to get you familiar with Servers, params, sessions; Some exercises to get you familiar with Capybara;
-An extended project to wrap it all together
+An extended project to wrap it all together.

 Skills gained:
 Debugging programs that use multiple languages.